matthijskrul/Conlanging/RST/elvish/syntax.rst

 inflected in any way.
 Naturally they only occur with independent nouns, not incorporated nouns.
-When they are combined with a definite article, the definite article (*ja-*) is (pro)cliticized onto the classifier.\ **}**
+When they are combined with a definite article, the definite article (*ja-*) is (pro)cliticized onto the classifier.

-Noun incorporation of a moderate type, incorporated noun form possible to make it a general, unspecific, instance of a frequently performed thing, etc., as distinct from a specific or referential case, or something unusual that needs specifying.
+Old Elvish also uses noun incorporation of a moderate type (in terms of the categorization developed by Marianne Mithun and others).
+An incorporated noun form is possible to make it a general, unspecific, instance of a frequently performed thing, etc., as distinct from a specific or referential case, or something unusual that needs specifying.
 Also, there are many words where the root of the verb and the noun are the same and where only subsequent morphological inflection determines which word class it falls